chetansinghsajwan/notes/linux/vfs.md

 This allows the user to open a file by calling `open` function without worrying about the file system that file is being managed by.

+This layer is used by the kernel itself to intereact with different filesystems.
+The kernel then exposes system calsl

 ## References

 - https://www.starlab.io/blog/introduction-to-the-linux-virtual-filesystem-vfs-part-i-a-high-level-tour